1.0 Introduction

 Perform the following steps to create a group in the Fortanix DSM:

-Click the Groups menu item in the DSM left navigation bar and click the + button on the Groups page to add a new group.
+In the DSM left navigation panel, click the Groups menu item, and then click the + button to create a new group.

-Figure 4: Add Groups
+Figure 4: Add groups

-On the Adding new group page, enter the following details:
+On the Adding new group page, do the following:

-Title: Enter a title for your group.
-For example, Keyfactor IIS Orchestrator.
+Title: Enter a name for your group.

-Description (optional): Enter a short description for the group.
+Description (optional): Enter a short description of the group.

-Click the SAVE button to create the new group.
+Click SAVE to create the new group.

-The new group has been added to the Fortanix DSM successfully.
+The new group is added to the Fortanix DSM successfully.

 4.4 Creating an Application